How to Install .NET 9 or 8 in Debian 12 & Fedora Linux

 Summary

-Installing .NET framework is quite easy now in Ubuntu 22.04 LTS.
+Installing .NET framework is quite easy now in Ubuntu since 22.04 LTS.
 But, it’s not hard for other Linux, since Microsoft maintains Linux repositories for the latest software packages.

 Hi, I'm Merilyn Ne, a computer geek working on Ubuntu Linux for many years and would like to write useful tips for beginners.
 Forgive me for language mistakes.
 I'm not a native speaker of English.